NYC Changes Background Check Policy for City-Funded Housing Following FHJC Investigation and LAS Lawsuit

-The new policy applies to units that are marketed through NYC Housing Connect (the City’s open housing lottery for affordable units) and any units receiving assistance through its Housing Development Corporation (HDC) or the Housing Development Corporation (HPD) programs.
+The new policy applies to units that are marketed through NYC Housing Connect (the City’s open housing lottery for affordable units) and any units receiving assistance through its Housing Development Corporation (HDC) or the Housing Preservation & Development (HPD) programs.

 The policy change has important implications for low-income households applying for City-funded units, homeless households applying for set-aside apartments, and anyone with a felony or misdemeanor record applying for City-funded housing.

 “Extensive research has proven that Black and Latino people in America are disproportionately convicted and incarcerated in comparison to their white counterparts,” stated FHJC Legal Coordinator Madhulika Murali.
 “By definition, a blanket policy of rejecting everyone with a history of justice involvement has a disparate impact based on protected characteristics of race and ethnicity, in violation of fair housing laws.
 While this change in City policy isn’t perfect, it is a step toward greater equity in housing, giving more New Yorkers a fair chance at finding a home.
 Congratulations to the Legal Aid Society for their work in achieving this important change.”